npm, pnpm, and Yarn

-CLion integrates with the npm and Yarn package managers so you can install, locate, upgrade, and remove packages of reusable code from inside the IDE.
+CLion integrates with the npm, Yarn, Yarn 2, and pnpm, so you can install, locate, upgrade, and remove packages of reusable code from inside the IDE.
 The Node.js and NPM page provides a dedicated UI for managing packages.
 Of course, you can also do that from the command line in the built-in Terminal.

 CLion also lets you run and debug npm scripts.
 CLion parses package.json files, recognizing definitions of scripts, shows scripts in a tree view, and lets you navigate between a script in the tree and its definition in the package.json file.

 CLion detects projects with Yarn workspaces and indexes all the dependencies that are listed in the package.json files of the workspaces but are located in the root node_modules folder.

 Download and install Node.js.
 Note that npm is also installed, so if you are going to use it, you are through with the preliminary steps.

 To use Yarn, install it as described on the Yarn official website.

 To use pnpm, open the embedded Terminal (Alt+F12) and type:

 Choosing a project package manager

 With CLion, you can choose whether to use npm, Yarn, Yarn 2, or pnpm in a project.
 By default, CLion suggests npm.
 However if you open a project with a yarn.lock file and Yarn is installed on your machine, CLion automatically changes the package manager for this project to Yarn.
 You can also set Yarn 1 as default CLion package manager.